maskegger/guide/index.md

 1. Unless a user has a local copy of the program, she won't be able to run your code if you don't supply this program.
 1. These commands are updated over time and newer versions may not work with older code implementations.

 Many people do not appreciate how code updates can inhibit replication.
 Here is an example.
 You perform a Stata analysis using a new, user-written estimation command called, say, `regols`.
 You publish your paper, along with your replication code, but do not include the code for `regols`.
 Ten years later a researcher tries to replicate your analysis.
 The code breaks because she has not installed `regols`.
 She opens Stata and type `ssc install regols`, which installs the newest version of that command.
 But, in the intervening ten years the author of `regols` fixed a bug in how the standard errors are calculated.
-When the researcher runs your code she finds your estimates are no longer statistically significant.
+When the researcher runs your code with her updated version of `regols` she finds your estimates are no longer statistically significant.
 Is this because you included the wrong dataset with your replication, because there is mistake in the analysis code, or because you failed to correctly copy/paste your output into your publication?
 The researcher does not know.
 She cannot replicate your published results and must now decide what to do.

 Stata takes version control [seriously](https://www.stata.com/features/integrated-version-control/).
 At a minimum, you should always include a `version` statement in the final version of your published code.
 Writing `version 15` instructs all future versions of Stata to run your code the same way Stata 15 did.
+(Your [master script](https://github.com/reifjulian/my-project/blob/master/MyProject/analysis/scripts/0_run_all.do) is a good place for the version statement.)
 Unfortunately, many user-written packages (including my own) are not carefully version controlled.
 To address this, I include a script called [_install_stata_packages.do](https://github.com/reifjulian/my-project/blob/master/MyProject/analysis/scripts/_install_stata_packages.do) in all my working projects.
 This script installs a copy of any user-written packages I need for the project into a subdirectory of the project folder: **analysis/scripts/libraries/stata**.
 Rerunning this script will install updated versions of these add-on's (if desired).
-I delete the script when my project is ready to be published, which locks down the code for these user-written packages and thus ensures I can exactly replicate my Stata analysis forever.
+I delete this script when my project is ready to be published, which effectively locks down the code for these user-written packages and thus ensures I can exactly replicate my Stata analysis forever.
+In addition, including these user-written packages allows my project to be replicated on a non-networked computer that does not have access to the internet.

 I am unaware of a version control statement for *R*.
 As a second-best solution, my replication packages include an *R* program, [_confirm_version.R](https://github.com/reifjulian/my-project/blob/master/MyProject/analysis/scripts/programs/_confirm_version.R), which checks whether the user: (1) is running a sufficiently recent version of *R*; and (2) has installed necessary add-on programs such as [tidyverse](https://tidyverse.tidyverse.org/).
 As with Stata, it is possible to install these add-on packages into your project subdirectory.
-In practice, doing this in *R* can create headaches.
+In practice, doing this in *R* creates headaches.
 Add-on packages such as tidyverse are very large (hundreds of megabytes) and--if you want to ensure cross-platform replicability--need to be installed separately for Mac, Unix, and Windows.
 Doing this for my (very simple) example project would increase that project's file size by nearly a gigabyte!
-I therefore again settled for a second-best solution and require the user to install these packages themselves.
+I therefore again settled for a second-best solution and instead require the user to install these packages themselves.
 I provide those installation instructions in the project's README and in [_confirm_version.R](https://github.com/reifjulian/my-project/blob/master/MyProject/analysis/scripts/programs/_confirm_version.R) to make this as simple as possible.

-Still, in many cases it may be worthwhile installing your *R* packages in the project subdirectory.
-See [_install_R_packages.R](https://github.com/reifjulian/my-project/blob/master/MyProject/analysis/scripts/_install_R_packages.R) for an example of how to do this.
-Other alternatives--used frequently by serious users of *R*--include [packrat](https://rstudio.github.io/packrat/) and [renv](https://rstudio.github.io/renv/articles/renv.html).
+If you don't mind using up lots of disk space and want to ensure reproducibility, I recommend installing your *R* packages in the project subdirectory just like I did with Stata.
+See [_install_R_packages.R](https://github.com/reifjulian/my-project/blob/master/MyProject/analysis/scripts/_install_R_packages.R) for an example.
+Following this example will result in a folder structure that looks like this:

 ```text
 .